gpanw/FourSquare/README.md

 # FourSquare
-It's a grid game where user tries to make 4 red sqauer and script will try to counter that.
+It's a grid game where user tries to make 4 red sqaure and script will try to counter that.
 It is written in Reactjs